Nelson Mandela biography

 In Recent Years

-Nelson Mandela made his last public appearance to date in 2010, at the final match of the World Cup in South Africa.
-He has largely stepped out of the spotlight, choosing to spend much of his time in his childhood community of Qunu, south of Johannesburg.
-He did, however, visit with Michelle Obama, U.S. first lady and wife of President Barack Obama, during her trip to South Africa in 2011.
+Nelson Mandela made his last public appearance at the final match of the World Cup in South Africa in 2010.
+He remained largely out of the spotlight in his later years, choosing to spend much of his time in his childhood community of Qunu, south of Johannesburg.
+He did, however, visit with U.S. first lady Michelle Obama, wife of President Barack Obama, during her trip to South Africa in 2011.